AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 * Stores files in the global archive store that are used to support the solution components that are installed
 * Watched folders store dropped files that are used as input to a service from a file system folder location

-When using watched folders as a way to send and receive documents with a forms server service, take extra precautions with file system security.
+When using watched folders as a way to send and receive documents with a Forms Server service, take extra precautions with file system security.
 When a user drops content in the watched folder, that content is exposed through the watched folder.
 In this case, the service does not authenticate the actual end user.
 Instead, it relies on ACL and Share level security to be set at the folder level to determine who can effectively invoke the service.

 ## JBoss-specific security recommendations {#jboss-specific-security-recommendations}